istio/istio/DEV-GUIDE.md

 ## Collection of scripts and notes for developing Istio

-For local development (building from source and running the major components) on Ubuntu/raw VM:
+For local development (building from source and running the major components of the data path) on Ubuntu/raw VM:

 Assuming you did (once):
 1. [Install bazel](https://bazel.build/versions/master/docs/install-ubuntu.html), note that as of this writing Bazel needs the `openjdk-8-jdk` VM (you might need to uninstall or get out of the way the `ibm-java80-jdk` that comes by default with GCE for instance)